Irish Prime Minister Leo Varadkar joins St Patrick's Parade

-Several bagpipe bands led a parade made up of over 100 marching bands after Democratic Gov. Andrew Cuomo spoke briefly, calling it a "day of inclusion" and adding: "We're all immigrants."
+Several bagpipe bands led a parade made up of more than 100 marching bands after Democratic Gov. Andrew Cuomo spoke briefly, calling it a "day of inclusion" and adding: "We're all immigrants."

-Mayor Bill de Blasio, also a Democrat, marched with police Commissioner James O'Neill under sunny skies as some spectators sipped coffee to stay warm several days before the start of spring.
+New York City Mayor Bill de Blasio, also a Democrat, marched with police Commissioner James O'Neill under sunny skies.

-Varadkar watched the parade at St. Patrick's Cathedral before joining the march himself.
+Varadkar, Ireland's first openly gay leader, watched the parade at St. Patrick's Cathedral before joining the march.
+In remarks, Cuomo said it was "my pleasure to march with him," especially in a parade that long tried to ban gays.

 Never miss a local story.

-The parade, which began at 11 a.m., typically lasts nearly six hours.
-An estimated 150,000 marchers were to make the 1.4-mile (2.2-kilometer) trek past Central Park, the Cathedral and Trump Tower.
+The parade, beginning at 11 a.m., lasted nearly six hours.
+An estimated 150,000 marchers made the 1.4-mile (2.2-kilometer) trek past Central Park, the Cathedral and Trump Tower.

-A big event since the mid-1800s, the parade has been a celebration of Irish culture and of Irish immigrants, who once faced nativist calls for their exclusion from the workforce — and from the country — when they began arriving in the city in huge numbers during the Irish Famine.
+Large since the mid-1800s, the parade has celebrated Irish culture and Irish immigrants, who once faced nativist calls for their exclusion from the workforce — and from the country — when they began arriving in the city in huge numbers during the Irish Famine.

 Judy Hughes, whose father used to march with the 69th Infantry Regiment, also known as the "Fighting Irish," said she's been attending the parade "since I was a little girl."

-Her husband, Bill Hughes, a retired police officer who marched in the parade for 10 years, looked on as a band marched by.
+Her husband, Bill Hughes, a retired police officer who marched in the parade for 10 years, looked on as a band passed.

 "It's better being on the other side," he said.

-This year's grand marshal is Loretta Brennan Glucksman, chairman of The American Ireland Fund, a group that has raised millions of dollars for philanthropic projects in Ireland, including funding for integrated schools for Catholic and Protestant children in Northern Ireland.
+This year's grand marshal was Loretta Brennan Glucksman, chairwoman of The American Ireland Fund, a group that has raised millions of dollars for philanthropic projects in Ireland, including funding for integrated schools for Catholic and Protestant children in Northern Ireland.

-She was riding along the parade route in a Central Park horse carriage, driven by a family friend.
+She rode along the parade route in a Central Park horse carriage driven by a family friend.

-The parade is a familiar occasion for Matthew McCrosson, 68, who has marched in the New York event many times in the past 50 years.
+The parade was a familiar occasion for Matthew McCrosson, 68, who has frequently marched in it during the past half-century.

 "The parade truly signifies the Irish investment over 250 years in the greater New York area," McCrosson said.
 "The parade represents not only Irish, but people from all nationalities."